Causal Discovery with Unobserved Confounding and non-Gaussian Data: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support by the U.S. National Science Foundation under Grant No. DMS 1712535.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 883818) as well as from the U.S. National Science Foundation under Grant No.~DMS 1712535.
 The authors also thank Thomas S. Richardson for helpful comments on an early copy of the manuscript.